charliecalvert/CloudNotes/Assignments/SmokeTests/GitIgnorePuppeteer.md

 For instance, your H2 code probably does not contain **Midterm from Calvert**.
 Now type npm test, and it should work.

+Note that I show how to use both **beforeAll** and **beforeEach**.
+The latter option is best since we don't want one test relying on the state of the previous test.
+I needed to call **resetBrowser** or else the tests would stall on hardware constrained machines like the ones at school.

 ## Turn it in

-Get similar tests running for the other React Components you have created.
-You do not need to test, the code that switches branches, but I want to see that that component properly loads the default data from the server.
+Get similar tests running for at least two other React Components you have created.
+You do not need to test the code that switches repos, but if you test that component, I want to see that it properly loads the default data from the server.

+I will be very flexible in terms of what tests you create.
+Do something similar to what is done in the You Rang tests shown above.
+For instance, put an ID on one or two items you display, evaluate those items with Puppeteer and show that they contain data sent from the server.

 Creating a test that switches repos would be extra credit.

 Everything beyond this point in the document is FYI.
+Frankly, I didn't see how to keep things simple at first and wasted time working out unnecessary solutions at least in terms of this assignment.
+I include it anyway so that I don't lose the information I learned going down the wrong path.
+Also, it might be useful to one of you.

 ## The Manual Check